cloudera/hue/docs/sdk/sdk.md

 Great!
 Now that we've added a single application, we're going to delve further into the back-end.

-A Look at Two Existing Apps
+A Look at Three Existing Apps
 ===========================

 ![Arch](arch_examples.png)